Mausumi-Nanda/optiva-inc-demo-hugo-cms/site/content/products/_index.md

         - UC"
       plan: GOLD
          price: '100'
-       - description: It is Gold and Diamonds
+       - description: It is Gold and Diamonds.
          items:
           - Release Notes
           - Design Documentation